Household Words: History

 During the planning stages, titles originally considered by Dickens included The Robin, The Household Voice, The Comrade, The Lever, and The Highway of Life.

 Household Words was published every Saturday from March 1850 to May 1859.
 Each number cost a mere tuppence, for the sake of a wider readership.
-The publication's first edition carried a section covering the paper's principles, entitled "A Preliminary Word":
+The publication's first issue carried a section covering the paper's principles, entitled "A Preliminary Word":

 We aspire to live in the Household affections, and to be numbered among the Household thoughts, of our readers.
 We hope to be the comrade and friend of many thousands of people, of both sexes, and of all ages and conditions, on whose faces we may never look.
 We seek to bring to innumerable homes, from the stirring world around us, the knowledge of many social wonders, good and evil, that are not calculated to render any of us less ardently persevering in ourselves, less faithful in the progress of mankind, less thankful for the privilege of living in this summer-dawn of time.